roelofkemp/navascript-editor/README.md

 # navascript-editor
 XText based Navascript 3 editor

+## Prerequisites
+Following Eclipse Plugins are required
+- PDE
+- XText

+This source has been tested on Eclipse versions 2020-09 and 2020-12.

 ## Export as Eclipse plugin for P2 repository
 Use "Export" and then choose